-Nice has four theaters regularly showing films in English… not dubbed but in their original version.
+Nice has six theaters regularly showing films in English…

 Photo Credit: Rialto by Phil Lowe licensed under Creative Commons